microsoft/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     g.
 Enter `queuePlateForManualCheckup` for the new event type value.
 This will ensure this function is only triggered by this Event Grid type.

     h.
-Leave Web Hook as the Endpoint Type.
+Leave the default Azure Function as the Endpoint Type, with endpoint **QueuePlateForManualCheckup**..

 3. Leave the remaining fields at their default values and select **Create**.